What is Taijiquan and Qi Gong?

 From left to right: Michael, Sifu Tennet, Master Ou, Master Frearson in Foshan, China after a morning of Taijiquan training

-I have been practising Taijiquan since 2001 with my teacher Sifu Paul Tennet, via our chief instructor Master Derek Frearson in Leicester.
+I have been practising Taijiquan and Qigong since 2001 with my teacher Sifu Paul Tennet, via our chief instructor Master Derek Frearson in Leicester.
 Our Yang Style Taijiquan lineage comes from Grandmaster Ou Rong Ju in Foshan, southern China, who has sadly passed away.
 I had the good fortune and honour of training directly with Grandmaster Ou in China on several occasions and am forever indebted to him for his generosity and excellence.